 Prisma is the world’s most engaging virtual school that combines a fun, real-world curriculum with powerful mentorship from experienced coaches and a supportive peer community

-As a homeschooling parent, you may find yourself feeling overwhelmed, struggling to find the energy to keep going when you’re responsible for planning the curriculum day in and day out.
-You might be constantly questioning whether you're doing enough, feeling like you're falling behind, or finding it hard to motivate your children to learn.
-Perhaps all the time together has caused conflict in your relationship with your child, and you’re facing growing resistance each time you try to sit down to tackle schoolwork.
+As a homeschooling parent, you may find yourself overwhelmed, struggling to find the energy to keep going when you’re responsible for planning curriculum day in and day out.
+You might be questioning whether you're doing enough, feeling like you're falling behind, or finding it hard to motivate your children to learn.
+Perhaps all the time together has caused conflict in your relationship with your child, and you’re facing resistance each time you try to sit down to tackle schoolwork.
 Maybe your learners are entering high school age, and the content is getting too difficult for you to handle on your own.

-Faced with burnout, some homeschool parents may decide to embark on a different form of homeschooling, such as enrolling their learner in a virtual school.
+Faced with burnout, some parents may decide to embark on a different form of homeschooling, such as enrolling their learner in a virtual school.
 Virtual schools like Prisma allow learners to still learn from home, taking advantage of increased flexibility, without putting so much burden on the parent to plan curriculum, establish a daily routine, and give feedback.

 In this blog post, we will share some homeschool tips and resources to help you take care of yourself and thrive in your homeschooling journey.

-To identify why you’re experiencing homeschooling burnout, ask yourself if you identify with any of the three descriptions above.
+Ask yourself if you identify with any of the three descriptions above.
 Can you put any of the suggested prevention measures in place?